aguschin/art-guide/reverse_image_search_module/README.md

 # Image Retrieval using ResNet-18 and Annoy Index

 This folder contains code for performing reverse image search using the ResNet-18 neural network for feature extraction and the Annoy Index for efficient nearest neighbor search.
-The provided code allows you to generate embeddings for a collection of images, build an Annoy Index from those embeddings, and perform reverse image searches to find similar images from a dataset.

-# Image Retrieval using ResNet-18 and Annoy Index

-This repository contains code for performing reverse image search using the ResNet-18 neural network for feature extraction and the Annoy Index for efficient nearest neighbor search.

 ## Dependencies

-To use the code in this repository, you will need the following dependencies:
+To use the code in this folder, you will need the following dependencies:

 - Python 3.x
 - PyTorch